Are the new excited $\Omega_c$ baryons negative parity states?: Introduction

-Quantum numbers ($J^P$) of these new states have not been established in the experiments yet.
-However, in recent studies, various scenarios have been employed concerning the nature of these states.
-In~\cite{Agaev:2017jyt}, the lowest states are assumed to have the $J^P = \frac{1}{2}^+$ and $\frac{3}{2}^+$ quantum numbers which are radial excitations of ground state $\Omega_c$ and $\Omega_c^*$ baryons, and within QCD sum rules their masses are estimated.
+These states except $\Omega_c(3119)$ have also been confirmed by BELLE Collaboration~\cite{Yelton:2017qxg} and masses as well as the relative branching ratios of the hadronic decays of them are measured~\cite{Yelton:2017uzv}.
+However, quantum numbers ($J^P$) of these new states have not been established in the experiments yet.
+Hence, in recent studies, various scenarios have been employed concerning the nature of these states.
+The spectra of the newly discovered $\Omega_c$ baryons within different approaches such as QCD sum rules \cite{Wang:2017zjw,Wang:2017xam,Agaev:2017jyt}, chiral perturbation theory \cite{PhysRevD.95.094018}, chiral quark soliton model \cite{Kim:2017jpx}, and heavy quark + light diquark framework \cite{Wang:2017vnc} have been widely discussed in the literature.
+For instance, in Ref.~\cite{Agaev:2017jyt}, the two states with masses $m_3$ and $m_5$ are assumed to have the $J^P = \frac{1}{2}^+$ and $\frac{3}{2}^+$ quantum numbers which are radial excitations of ground state $\Omega_c$ and $\Omega_c^*$ baryons, and within QCD sum rules their masses are estimated.
 In~\cite{Karliner:2017kfm}, the authors try to answer the following questions: Why are the five states discovered?
 Why are they narrow?
 What are their spin-parity quantum numbers?
 Do similar states of other heavy baryons, as well as $\Omega_c$, exist for beauty baryons within the quark model?
-They interpret the states as bound states of a c-quark and a \rm{P} wave \rm{ss}-diquark.
-This picture predicts the existence of five states with negative parity.\footnote{In this work, the authors also present an alternative possibility that the two heavy states are $2s$ excitations with $J^P = \frac{1}{2}^{+}$ and $J^P = \frac{3}{2}^{+}$, while the three light states are interpreted as $J^P = \frac{3}{2}^{-}$, $\frac{3}{2}^{-}$ and $\frac{5}{2}^{-}$ states.} Moreover, newly observed $\Omega_c$ baryon as pentaquarks within the chiral quark model is discussed in~\cite{Yang:2017rpg} and it is shown that the $\Xi^- \bar{D},~\Xi_c \bar{K}$, and $\Xi_c^* \bar{K}$ are the possible decay candidates of these new particles.
-Furthermore, the strong and radiative decays of the low-lying $\Omega_c$ states are investigated in the framework of a constituent quark model in~\cite{Wang:2017hej}.
-Additionally, the ground and excited state spectra of $\Omega_c^0$ baryons is analyzed from lattice QCD in~\cite{Padmanath:2017lng} and the result strongly indicated that the states $\Omega_c^0(3000)$, $\Omega_c^0(3050)$ and $\Omega_c^0(3066)$, $\Omega_c^0(3090)$ and $\Omega_c^0(3119)$ have parity spin $J^P = \frac{1}{2}^{-}$, $\frac{3}{2}^{-}$ and $\frac{5}{2}^{-}$ respectively.
-In~\cite{Wang:2017vnc} these states are interpreted as the P wave orbitally excited states.
+The authors of~\cite{Karliner:2017kfm} assumed these states as bound states of a c-quark and a \rm{P} wave \rm{ss}-diquark.
+This picture predicts the existence of five states with negative parity.\footnote{In this work, the authors also present an alternative possibility that the two heavy states are $2S$ excitations with $J^P = \frac{1}{2}^{+}$ and $J^P = \frac{3}{2}^{+}$, while the three light states are interpreted as $J^P = \frac{3}{2}^{-}$, $\frac{3}{2}^{-}$ and $\frac{5}{2}^{-}$ states. } Additionally, the ground and excited state spectra of $\Omega_c^0$ baryons are analyzed from lattice QCD in~\cite{Padmanath:2017lng} and the result strongly indicated that the states $\Omega_c^0(3000)$, $\Omega_c^0(3050)$ and $\Omega_c^0(3066)$, $\Omega_c^0(3090)$ and $\Omega_c^0(3119)$ have parity spin $J^P = \frac{1}{2}^{-}$, $\frac{3}{2}^{-}$ and $\frac{5}{2}^{-}$ respectively.